dotnet/linker/docs/error-codes.md

 #### `IL1006`: Cannot stub constructor on 'type' when base type does not have default constructor

 - There was an error trying to create a new instance of type 'type'.
-Its construtor was marked for substitution in a substitution XML, but the base type of 'type' doesn't have a default constructor.
+Its constructor was marked for substitution in a substitution XML, but the base type of 'type' doesn't have a default constructor.
 Constructors of derived types marked for substitution require to have a default constructor in its base type.

 #### `IL1007`: Missing predefined 'type' type